 These are common questions about CAE exam eligibility and the exam application.
-If the answer to your question isn’t here, please contact us:
+Detailed information on how to complete the application can be found here.
+If you can't find the answer to your question, please contact us:

 Lori Furtado, CAE

 How do I know if I am a C-suite or general staff member?

 “C-suite” refers to the executive-level positions within the organization.
 C-suite staff ensure that the organization’s strategies and operations align with its policies and procedures.
 Common C-suite executives include the chief executive officer (CEO) or executive director (ED), chief financial officer (CFO), chief operating officer (COO), and chief information officer (CIO).
 All other positions would be considered a general staff member.

 Is there a way I can determine if my organization is a qualifying organization?